phac-nml/biohansel/docs/source/user-docs/subtyping_schemes.rst

    :alt: showing the lineages defined through the first round of analysis
    :width: 600 px

-.. |wrong_subtype| image:: wrong_subtype.png
-   :alt: example of a poorly done snp extraction
-   :width: 600 px

 .. |proper_subtype| image:: proper_subtype.png
-   :alt: correct snp extraction
+   :alt: example of a snp extraction
    :width: 600 px

 This section will cover the subtyping schemes currently used by BioHansel for *Salmonella enterica* subspecies enterica serovar Heidelberg and serovar Enteritidis along with providing in depth information on how to create a custom subtyping scheme.